matej-zatko/MetaFusion-Extended/README.md

 ### Step 3: Download reference files

 Reference files have to be downloaded separately from [here](https://drive.google.com/file/d/1pxKYmG3LYOccdJWnfhDZ-LDARuMiace6/view?usp=sharing), unzipped and placed inside the MetaFusion-Extended folder (`MetaFusion-Extended/reference_files`).
+The reference files are identical to [those provided by MetaFusion Clinical](https://github.com/ccmbioinfo/MetaFusion-Clinical/wiki#reference-files), with the following additions: the HGNC database (`hgnc_complete_set_2025-01-06.txt`), an updated NCBI database (`Homo_sapiens.gene_info.new`) and an empty database to track historical calls, clinically relevant fusions, and false positives (`historical_database.db`).
+The org.Hs.eg.db database is not included in the reference files, as it is already incorporated in the code via the [corresponding Bioconductor package](https://doi.org/doi:10.18129/B9.bioc.org.Hs.eg.db).

 ### Step 4: Run the container